-This hearty Jamaican Oxtail recipe is slowly simmered to perfection with a delicious blend of herbs.
-It’s an absolutely wonderful stew with tender braised beef oxtail, sautéed vegetables, and butter beans!
+This Jamaican Oxtails recipe is slowly stewed with delicious herbs.
+With tender braised beef oxtail, sautéed vegetables, and butter beans!
+It's a wonderful stew.
+With tender braised beef oxtail, sautéed vegetables, and butter beans!
 Enjoy the Jamaican oxtail as a stew on its own, or served over a bed of steamed white rice!

 This amazingly rich and flavorful beef oxtail recipe is my best recreation from visiting a Sandals resort in Jamaica on vacation!
 I absolutely loved the flavors and couldn't pry every detail from the chef, but have managed to fill in details quite deliciously!

 Since then, my family enjoys this very fragrant dish wholeheartedly whenever it is made!
 I have to say that the anticipation, while it is cooking, is, by all appearances (judging from my daughter) practically irresistible!

 My daughter Lauren loves these incredibly easy-to-make Jamaican oxtails so much so, that my husband and I will opt to let her enjoy the lion's share of dinner!